59 Low Growing Perennial Plants For Garden Edges and Borders

 This beautiful plant is very useful as a garden border and blooms from late spring through summer.

-Stokes Asters make for a perfect garden border if you’re interested in a plant with unique, intricate flowers.
+Stokes asters make for a perfect garden border if you’re interested in a plant with unique, intricate flowers.
 Their purple, pink, and yellow petals, among others, create a gorgeous landscape above their leafy greenery.

 Stonecrop